FAQS: PARTICIPATION IN GUAM AND INTERNATIONAL SWIM MEETS

 *Qualifying time standards for the Micronesian Games, the Pacific Games, and other GNOC-sanctioned events are guided by the 1991 order of the GNOC Executive Board that qualification to participate shall be minimally based on the times of the third (3rd) place finishers in the finals for each event as achieved during the last edition of the relevant Games (2014 for pool events and 2018 for open water events).
 With approval, the GSF may allow for minimum times achieved by the last place finisher in the finals for each event, which is typically the 6th or 8th place depending on the competition.

-On August 12, 2022, the GSF unanimously adopted the BASE TIME PROXIMITY STANDARD to calculate the times and ranking of athletes to be selected for attendance at international off-island Flag Event competitions which limit the number of athletes that may be entered, such as the World Aquatics Championships.
+The BASE TIME PROXIMITY STANDARD is used to calculate the times and ranking of athletes to be selected for attendance at international off-island Flag Event competitions which limit the number of athletes that may be entered, such as the World Aquatics Championships.

-Based upon a mathematical formula and sometimes called the “Highest Ratio” formula or the “Percentage Faster” or “Percentage of Time” Standard, variations of the criteria are used by World Aquatics and major swim federations as a way of establishing a uniform way to compare times and to rank athletes across different individual events.
+The standard uses a mathematical formula sometimes called the “Highest Ratio” formula or the “Percentage Faster” or “Percentage of Time” Standard.
+Variations of the standard are used by World Aquatics and major swim federations as a way of establishing a uniform way to compare times and to rank athletes across different individual events.
 Regardless of which variation of the formula is used, the result is that a fair comparison can be made between differing athlete times and events.

 The Base Time Proximity Standard compares the difference between an athlete’s best time in an individual event to the “B” time standard (ie, the “Base Time”) for that same event as established by a competition’s meet organizers.
 The formula divides the athlete’s time by the Base Time, and the quotient is converted to a percentage.
 The resulting percentage represents how much faster or slower the athlete’s time in an event is compared to the “B” time in that same event